ArupAus/lunchtimepython/Session4/session_4_problems.md

 ```
 ### biggest_debt

-Based on the example above write a function that returns the job number and amount of the biggest debt
+Based on the example above write a function that returns the job number and amount of the biggest debt `biggest_debt`.
-__Do not change the function name from__ `biggest_debt`.
 In the event of a tie for biggest debt return the last occurence

 ```py
 def biggest_debt(file_path):
     # your code here
     return {u'job_number': job_number, u'debt': round(debt, 2)}
 ```
-__* leave the u in front of the keys in the dictionary you return__
+__* leave the u in front of the keys in the dictionary you return.__

 ### total_debt

 Based on the example above write a function that calculates the total debt for a given file.
 Return a single number that equal the total debt from a given csv file
-__Do not change the function name from__ `total_debt`

 ```py
 def total_debt(file_path):
     # your code here